SharedMocha/Tic-Tac-Toe/README.md

 Tic Tac Toe Program in Java

 General Outline:
-Tic Tac Toe is a 2 player game where one player enters 'X' and other player enters 'o'.
+Tic Tac Toe is a 2 player game where one "player x" enters 'X' and other "player o" enters 'o'.
 They play the game so that one of them can with by having 3 identical chars/symbols like 'x/o' in a line(Columns,Rows,Diagonal).

 The default layout of the baord is as below-
 -------------